joachimm3/a11y-Mozambique/README.md

-# a11y.co.mz – Web accessibility in Mozambique
+# a11y.co.mz/en – Web accessibility in Mozambique

 # Overview
 In December 2020, the Mozambican Disabled Person’s Organisation Forum (FAMOD) teamed up with UK-based non-profit Data4Change to carry out a data-driven investigation into the web accessibility of 90 key websites in Mozambique.
-Websites were selected by FAMOD and ranged from online shopping to news sites, job sites and government information and services.
-More information about the investigation and the barriers faced by people with disabilities online can be found on project website, www.a11y.co.mz.
+Websites ranged from online shopping to news sites, job sites and government information and services.
+In this pioneering data-driven investigation, I had the honour of working as a data analyst. in which I conducted automated accessibility testing using  Web Content Accessibility Guidelines 2.0 and 2.1 (WCAG 2.0 and 2.1) on 90 of the most significant and useful websites in Mozambique and collected a massive dataset  of 722,053 accessibility "violations," each of which represented a barrier preventing someone with a visual, hearing, or physical, or cognitive impairment from fully engaging with the website.
+More information about the investigation and the barriers faced by people with disabilities online can be found on project website, https://a11y.co.mz/en/
 # Methodology
-We used the axe-core library API (https://github.com/dequelabs/axe-core) to carry out automated accessibility testing on 18,704 web pages across 90 Mozambican websites, according to WCAG guidelines.
+I used the axe-core library API (https://github.com/dequelabs/axe-core) to carry out automated accessibility testing on 18,704 web pages across 90 Mozambican websites, according to WCAG guidelines.

 For each of the websites, internal links (up to level-2 internal links) were assessed using axe-core.
 Here “up to level-2 internal links” means; including 102 initially specified links (level-0 links), links found on 102 pages initially specified (level-1 links) and links found on level-1 pages (level-2 links).